 - Horizontal sliding doors such as closet doors.

 Small tags are permitted on the outside of storage units to help a clerk find the particular products contained in each unit.
 However, in the case of tobacco and branded tobacco accessories, the tags must:

 - Use black type on a white background;

 - Use letters up to 14 point type size;

-Restriction on the Promotion of Tobacco Products and Tobacco Accessories
+Restrictions on the Promotion of Tobacco Products, Tobacco Accessories, and Vapour Products

-The SFOA, 2017 prohibits stores from promoting the sale of tobacco products or tobacco accessories by means of any commercial act or practice or use of any commercial communication, through any media or other means that is intended to or is likely to:
+The SFOA, 2017 prohibits stores from promoting the sale of tobacco products, tobacco accessories and vapour products by means of any commercial act or practice or use of any commercial communication, through any media or other means that is intended to or is likely to: